 A 7-ply corrugated carton would have 3 layers of flutes between 4 linear boards This carton has one extra row of flutes and linear boards from a 5-ply carton.

-A 7-ply cartons should be used to pack items such as very heavy furniture, metal parts, or items which required a very strong carton.
+7-ply cartons should be used to pack items such as very heavy furniture, metal parts, or items that require a very strong carton.

 What is the Pre-shipment Inspection or PSI?

 A Pre-shipment Inspection (PSI) is an inspection that takes place once the goods are completed and ready to be shipped.
 The Pre-shipment Inspection helps ensure that the manufactured products are of the quality, quantity, and price ordered.

 You can find out more about the pre-shipment inspection by reading our blog The Pre-shipment Inspection Guide and Product Quality Assurance by clicking here.

 What is the DUPRO or During the Production Product Inspection?